MHamza-Y/qa-automation-test-java/README.md

 To run the test just clone the project in InteliJ and run testNG.xml

-!!!important!!!

-Change email in input sheet and in REST sheet for registration each run.
 Excel file is located under: src/test/resources.